robertchase/ergaleia/docs/config.md

         defn - a file path, file name, file or list

     Notes:
-        1. A `file path` is a dot-separated file name that resolved to a file in the PYTHONPATH (See ergaleia.normalize_path).
+        1. A 'file path' is a dot-separated file name that resolves to a file in the PYTHONPATH (See ergaleia.normalize_path).
-        2. A `file name` is an os-specific name of a file in the file system.
+        2. A 'file name' is an os-specific path to a file in the file system.
 It will be located relative the the working directory of the running python program.
-        3. A `file` is an object with a `readlines` method returning zero or more lines.
+        3. A 'file' is an object with a 'readlines' method returning zero or more lines.
-        4. `validator` can be one of int, bool or file.
+        4. 'validator' can be one of int, bool or file.
 ```
 For instance:
 ```